mozilla/release-services/docs/relengapi/blueprints/docs/src/development/testing.rst

     Both are each called with the Flask app as the first argument.
     The former should insert test data into the DB.
     The latter is only necessary if ``reuse_app`` is set, and should reset the data back to a known state.
-    Both can also be given by subclassing :py:class:`TestContext`.
+    These functions can also be given by subclassing :py:class:`TestContext`.

     .. py:method:: app_setup(app)